 Illustration by Plunderpuss

 Jessica Laine writes contemporary crime fiction with a Latinx twist.
 Her work has been published in Literary Mama, Women’s Memoir, and The Norwegian American.
-She is the winner of the 2017 Sisters in Crime Eleanor Taylor Bland award and the 2016 Mystery Writers of America-Midwest Hugh Holton award.
+She has written stories for the crime fiction anthologies Cooked to Death, Murder-A-Go-Go’s, and Pa’Que Tu Lo Sepas.
+Jessica is the winner of the 2017 Sisters in Crime Eleanor Taylor Bland award and the 2016 Mystery Writers of America-Midwest Hugh Holton award.

-My short story, “Lust to Love,” is in MURDER-A-GO-GO’S, a mystery anthology edited by Holly West from Down & Out Books.
-Net proceeds benefit Planned Parenthood.
+My short story, “The Sundowner,” is in PA’QUE TU LO SEPAS, a mystery anthology edited by Angel Luis Colón which will be published on 10/28/19 by Down & Out Books.
+Net proceeds benefit the People of Puerto Rico.

 Advance Praise for PA’QUE TU LO SEPAS!

 “While cause-related anthologies aren’t unusual, what clearly separates Pa’Que Tu Lo Sepas from the pack is the diligence and care the contributors obviously put into their work, and how deftly Angel Luis Colon curated the writers and their stories.
 This is an important, necessary, lovely collection, one that plunges the reader into the variety of cultures and beauty within the LatinX community.
 Truly, Sepas is magical, and filled with magical writing.
 A must-read, now and always.” – E.A.
 Aymar, author of The Unrepentanthttps://www.fantasticfiction.com